AtB-AS/mittatb-app/.github/ISSUE_TEMPLATE/new_feature.md

 ---

 ## Origin
-Links to recieved feedback, user research or other findings.
+Links to received feedback, user research or other findings.

 ## Motivation
 A short description of what user needs or business goals this feature will solve.